 You will write a brief 3-page (maximum) paper comparing Western conceptualizations of love and marriage with conceptualizations of love and marriage as portrayed in one or more Hindi films (as assigned in class).
-The paper is due September, 30 2011 at the beginning of class.
-Late papers (including those handed in after the class has started) will be subject to a 10% penalty per day, including weekends.
+The paper is due September, 28, 2012 at the beginning of class.
+Late papers will be subject to a 10% penalty per day (including a 10% penalty over weekends).
 See Blackboard for more details.